 In the table below, we show your estimated monthly repayment on a £500,000 repayment mortgage, taken out over different mortgage terms, not including fees.

 £500k mortgage repayment comparison

 In this table, we show the total you will repay - including interest payments - on a £500,000 mortgage over different mortgage terms.
-It assumes a rate of 2.5% for the life of the mortgage.
+It assumes a fixed rate of 2.5% for the life of the mortgage.